-The agenda can be seen by clicking on November 4, 2019 Board Meeting Agenda.
+The agenda for the meeting can be viewed by clicking on Agenda.

 Recently there was an incident of an unleased dog attacking a service dog and its owner in the Common Area.
 The victim dog needed stitches and the dog’s owner suffered injury as well.
 This is not the first incident involving an unleashed dog attacking another dog in this area even though the owner was present.